frederickjansen/frederickjansen.github.io/_posts/2014-08-20-modifying-http-requests-fiddler.md

 }
 {% endhighlight %}

+To make this work with Fiddler, click on *Rules > Customize Rules* and add it to the *OnBeforeRequest* function.
 By redirecting the request for the config file to another domain with a modified file, I was able to test specific behaviour on a live server, without any of our users noticing.
 As it turned out, there was no bug on my end and some automated system had just published the wrong file.